kagood/kagood.github.io/_portfolio/portfolio-2.md

 excerpt: "Even when well-intended, intrusive or 'helicopter' parenting practices, such as completing homework assignments for one's child instead of letting them do it themselves, can be damaging to kids' motivation.
 Why do parents engage in these practices?"
 collection: portfolio
 ---
 Parents play a critical role in fostering (or hindering) their children’s motivation to achieve.
-When parents intervene only when needed, children can thrive; when parents “helicopter,” or intervene excessively, children may persist less at difficult tasks and become overly dependent.
+When parents step in to help their children only when they need it, children can thrive.
+But when parents “helicopter,” or intervene excessively, children may persist less at difficult tasks and struggle to problem solve independently.

-What drives parents to "helicopter"?
+This raises an interesting question: if "helicoptering" can have such a negative impact, what drives parents to do it in the first place?
 For example, why might a parent take over and do a school project for their child instead of simply giving them hints or letting them work independently?

-In this project, we explored whether parents' agreement with "high-intervention," helicoptering practices might stem from a belief that parents *must* intervene and do things on behalf of their children if they want their children to succeed.
+To answer this question, I conducted a series of studies in collaboration with Drs.
+Ellen Markman and Carol Dweck at Stanford University.
+We specifically wondered whether helicopter parenting might be driven, at least for some, by a belief that parents *must* intervene and do things on behalf of their children if they want their children to succeed.
+This is a belief that has increasingly come up in popular media in recent years (as an example, see this New York Times article titled, [The Bad News about Helicopter Parenting: It Works](https://www.nytimes.com/2019/02/07/opinion/helicopter-parents-economy.html).

-In a [pre-registered study](https://osf.io/9v3ht), we probed these beliefs among parents.
-Specifically, we investigated their beliefs about how much parents need to intervene on behalf of *young adult* children, as this is an age by which many individuals operate largely on their own.
-While many parents might endorse doing tasks on behalf of younger children (who probably do require more parental assistance), we reasoned that parents who believe that they need to intervene even with adult children would be more of a unique group, and potentially especially prone to agreeing with helicoptering practices.
+In a [pre-registered study](https://osf.io/9v3ht), we explored whether parents who believe that they *need* to intervene might be especially prone to agreeing with and actually engaging in helicoptering practices.

-We found that the more parents endorsed the general belief that parents need to intervene to make decisions or solve problems for even adult children, the more they later agreed with specific high-intervention, helicoptering practices that have been shown in prior research to reduce motivation (e.g., doing a school project for one’s child).
+We found that the more parents believed that they *need* to intervene to make decisions or solve problems for their children (even by the time their children should be more independent, e.g., during young adulthood), the more they endorsed specific high-intervention, helicoptering practices.
+They even agreed with practices that have been shown in prior research to reduce motivation (e.g., doing a school project for one’s child).

 <figure>